Inside the Workers Compensation Process

 You need to get started right away to get the benefits you deserve.
 These benefits can be the lifeline you need after your accident.
 They can pay your medical bills and make up for lost income if you need to take time away from work.
 But applying for benefits can sometimes be a challenge.
 And a delay or error at any step in the process could jeopardize your legal rights.

 That’s where we come in.
 At the Law Office of Robert A. McLaughlin, we help hard-working people in San Diego and throughout Southern California move on after their workplace injury.
 Our attorneys can be your advocates, fighting for you at every stage of the process.
 We know how to deal with your employer, doctors, insurance companies and judges.
 Contact us today for a free consultation.
-Call (866) 324-9558.
+Call us toll free at (866) 324-9558 (only receives calls from California numbers) or locally at 619-354-4854.

 The first step toward getting your workers’ compensation benefits is to promptly report the injury to your employer.
 Under California law, generally you need to notify your employer and file your DWC-1 claim within 30 days of suffering an injury.
 Talk to your direct supervisor and make sure you follow your employer’s protocol for reporting your injury.
 However, this merely informs your employer that you were injured.
 To continue with the workers’ compensation process and officially file a claim, you need to file a few documents: